What will happen when the solar activity declines in the descending phase of Solar Cycle 25?

 Artwork of high-energy particles and radiation from a star in deep space (cosmic rays) impacting molecules and atoms in the Earth's atmosphere.
 (Representative Image Source: Getty Images | MARK GARLICK/SCIENCE PHOTO LIBRARY)

 However, as Favors noted, during the solar maximum, the Sun releases massive bursts of energy, light, and solar radiation that create conditions known as space weather that also affect astronauts and satellites in space and disrupt radio, GPS, and power grids here on Earth, in addition to producing auroras.
 The ongoing Solar Cycle 25 appeared to have reached its maximum in October 2024, with a smoothed sunspot number peak of 160.9, according to the Solar Terrestrial Activity Report.
-This suggests that the cycle is already in its declining phase and confirms that it is weaker than the average solar cycle.
+This suggests that the cycle is already in its declining phase.

 An image of NASA astronaut Mike Hopkins, Expedition 38 Flight Engineer, participates in the spacewalks (Image Source: NASA)